GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 ssh `terraform output ip`
 ```
 ## Building the flask app
-You will be building [a python Flask app](http://flask.pocoo.org/) for this tutorial so that you can have a single file describing your web server and test endpoints.
+You will be building [a Python Flask app](http://flask.pocoo.org/) for this tutorial so that you can have a single file describing your web server and test endpoints.
 Inside the VM instance, add the following to a new file called `app.py`

 ```python
 from flask import Flask